shreyanshk/boottorrent/docs/internals.rst

 **Approach used**

-The executable /sbin/getty on client's RAM disk is replaced.
-The new binary is loaded from initrd during boot process.
-The binary /sbin/getty (previously: Login manager, now: BootTorrent TUI) is invoked for every console by the init system and has root access.
+A new executable ``/sbin/bttui`` (BootTorrent TUI) is placed in client's RAM disk.
+The new binary is loaded from initrd during boot process on TTY1 (configurable by ``phase1bootstrap/diff/etc/inittab``).
+The login manager Getty (/sbin/getty) is also invoked on TTY2 and every other TTY is disabled.

 **Alternative approaches**